You've set up the campaigns. The calls are coming in. Your call volume dashboard looks healthy — 200, maybe 300 calls a day. The numbers feel good.

 We've worked with pay-per-call advertisers for long enough to know that this pattern shows up constantly.
 And it almost always comes down to three fixable problems that nobody talks about until you've already lost the money.

-Here's what we've learned from building VeloCalls — call tracking and fraud detection for pay-per-call — and from watching campaigns go wrong in very predictable ways.
+Here's what we've learned from building VeloCalls — smart call routing, real-time bidding, a visual IVR builder, and AI conversation intelligence for pay-per-call (AI sales agents are on the roadmap — "coming soon" per the site) — and from watching campaigns go wrong in very predictable ways.

 The Three Money Pits